BerriAI/litellm/README.md

 ```

 ## OpenAI Proxy - ([Docs](https://docs.litellm.ai/docs/simple_proxy))
-**If you don't want to make code changes to add the litellm package to your code base**, you can use litellm proxy.
+**If you want to use non-openai models in an openai code base**, you can use litellm proxy.
 Create a server to call 100+ LLMs (Huggingface/Bedrock/TogetherAI/etc) in the OpenAI ChatCompletions & Completions format

 ### Step 1: Start litellm proxy
 ```shell